stuartsmiley/farm-production/README.md

 create database caprichosa;
 CREATE USER 'fincacaprichosa'@'localhost' IDENTIFIED BY 'milkinggoatstakestime';
 GRANT ALL PRIVILEGES ON caprichosa.* TO 'fincacaprichosa'@'localhost';
+CREATE USER 'fincacaprichosa'@'%' IDENTIFIED BY 'milkinggoatstakestime';
+GRANT ALL PRIVILEGES ON caprichosa.* TO 'fincacaprichosa'@'%';

 create the myql module